-From Margaret on March 7th, 2012 in Kitchen Remodel
+From Dean Dowd on March 07, 2012 in Kitchen Remodel

 Kitchen islands are an exciting addition to any kitchen.
 Compared to some remodeling projects that are less sexy (like a toilet replacement), or those that take months of upheaval (like a bedroom wing added to a house), an island can give your kitchen an instant makeover.